syncfusion-content/javascript-docs/readme.md

 * Enclose the each keys with `<kbd>` tag to display the keys with different styling.
 For ex, <kbd>Ctrl</kbd>+<kbd>A</kbd> .

 ### Product Release Version variable
-* To add the version number in the documentation, use the below variables that replace the corresponding release version number while publishing.
+* To add the version number in the documentation, use the following variables that replace the corresponding release version number while publishing.
 So that, always your content will contains the latest release version number.

 | Variable Name     	           | Output         | Description            					                             |
 | ---------------------------------|:--------------:|:----------------------------------------------------------------------:|